ypid/typesetting/scripts/latex-git-log/README.md

 page.
 You can defined it to a localized message to inform the reader that this table is not complete and will be continued.

-## License and Copyright
+## License and development
 Copyright (C) by Robin Schneider <ypid23@aol.de> <br />
-Source code repository: https://github.com/ypid/typesetting <br />
+Source code repository: https://github.com/ypid/typesetting/tree/master/scripts/latex-git-log <br />
 Please report bugs and feature requests at https://github.com/ypid/typesetting/issues <br />

 ## Usage